Blog

 Part 3 : The Consequences of Binge Eating Disorder

-Binge eating disorder (BED) has almost twice the lifetime prevalence of anorexia and bulimia, making it one of the most commonly experienced EDs
+Binge eating disorder (BED) has almost twice the lifetime prevalence of anorexia and bulimia, making it one of the most commonly experienced eating disorders.

 Part 2 : The Consequences of Bulimia Nervosa